ds-crehm/traceability-foss/docs/arc42.md

 ![arc42_018](https://ds-crehm.github.io/traceability-foss/docs/assets/arc42/arc42_018.png)

 Policies always have an expiration time defined by the 'validUntil' timestamp.
 When a notification is sent and there are policies configured for the selected BPN with an expiration time in the past, Trace-X will throw an error.
-In that case, an administrator must either update the policy.
+In that case, an administrator must update or recreate the policy.
 Then the policy can be resent.

 #### Testing policies